National Bank of Malawi

-National Bank of Malawi (NBM), is a commercial bank in Malawi.
+National Bank of Malawi (NBM) plc, is a commercial bank in Malawi.
 The bank is one of the commercial banks licensed by the Reserve Bank of Malawi, the central bank and national banking regulator.

 Location

 The headquarters and main office of the National Bank of Malawi are located in Business Centre & Office Complex, at 7 Henderson Street, in the city of Blantyre, the largest city and financial capital of Malawi.
 The geographical coordinates of the headquarters of this bank are: 15°47'15.0"S, 35°00'13.0"E (Latitude:-15.787500; Longitude:35.003611).

 Overview

 NBM is a large financial services institution, serving the banking needs of the people and businesses in Malawi.
 As of December 2018, the bank's total assets were valued at MWK:417.33 billion (approximately US$579 million), with shareholders' equity of MWK:88.4 billion (approximately US$123 million).

 National Bank of Malawi maintains four subsidiary companies, two of which are wholly owned: